katydid/proofs/CONTRIBUTING.md

  - Do we like comments?
 Yes we do.
  - Are they required?
 No.

-### When to use a separate file

-Now.
-When you are starting to ask this question, it is time to start using a separate file.

 ### Tactics

 Tactics unlike proofs, definitions, etc. don't have any types.